openwisp/openwisp-controller/docs/user/wireguard.rst

 Ensure that the VPN server attributes used in your playbook match the VPN server configuration in OpenWISP.

-3. Create VPN client template for WireGuard VPN Server
+3. Create VPN Client Template for WireGuard VPN Server
 ------------------------------------------------------

 1. Visit ``/admin/config/template/add/`` to add a new template.